Maribel Ibarra

 Isabel Diez

-Educator with professional experience in a variety of educational areas which include schools, universities, research centers and museums, where she has worked creating educational models, developing programs, designing of learning environments, doing research and teaching.
-One of her greatest achievements is her work on strategic projects and research for the Centro de Innovación Educativa at Universidad Panamericana.
-For many years, she worked as a researcher for the Instituto de Fomento e Investigación Educativa (IFIE).
-Lately, she has focused her career on the study and research of new trends in museums and interactive learning environments: from the creation of the concept, development of the content, educational models, learning programs, and community engagement programs.
+An educator with professional experience in a variety of educational settings, including schools, universities, research centers, and museums, she has worked on the development of educational models, program development, learning space design, research, and teaching.
+Her work is notable for strategic and research projects for the Center for Educational Innovation at the Universidad Panamericana (UP).
+She also served for several years as a researcher at the Institute for Educational Development and Research (IFIE).
+Currently, she focuses her work on the study and research of the latest trends in museums and interactive learning spaces, their conceptualization, as well as the development of content, educational models, learning programs, and community engagement programs.

-She holds a BA in Education from Universidad Panamericana, and a Masters in Arts in Education from Harvard University.
+Graduate in Pedagogy from the Universidad Panamericana and Master in Art and Education from Harvard University.